FanDuel PGA DFS Picks: World Wide Technology Championship Cash and GPP Strategy

 Based on a Standard $60K Salary Cap

 Unlike this past year, we have some course history to lean on, which should come in really handy, especially when you consider the unique track.
 The problem that we have in the fall, however, is that the guys near to the top of the board aren't the usual suspects, which means they aren't as reliable as the elite golfers.
 With that said, we have several players that performed well on this track in 2023, so I have a little more confidence in this spot than I might at another run-of-the-mill fall event.
-When looking at the top of the list, Greyserman ($12,000) is going to be your safe option, while Young ($11,900) provides more upside but more risk.
-The top of your lineup will determine what follows, in that if you take Young, you probably aren't taking a boom-or-bust guy like Echavarria ($9,400) in the middle tier.
-My preference would be to play it safe at the top and almost skip the middle tier entirely, as those below $9,000 look to have some potential this week.
-With that in mind, you could stack a couple chalky players and fill out the lineup with some safer long shots.
+When looking at the top of the list, Greyserman ($12,000) and Doug Ghim ($10,600) are pretty safe options with a decent ceilings as well.
+Obviously you're going to save a lot of cap space going the Ghim route.
+If you're not worried about your top picks flaming out, you have the option to take a boom-or-bust guy like Echavarria ($9,400) in the middle tier.
+Another route, my preferred route this week, would be to take Greyserman and Ghim, and skip the middle tier all together.
+There are several good options below $9k this week that would allow such a tactic.

 Wagering on the World Wide Technology Championship?
 Check out the FanDuel Promo Code!